Dunni3/FlowMol/readme.md

 ![Image](images/ga_.png)

 This is the offical implementation of FlowMol, a flow matching model for unconditional 3D de novo molecule generation.
-The current version is FlowMol3, which is described in the following paper:
+The current version is FlowMol3.

 ## Citing FlowMol3 (and what's going on the the FlowMol versions?)